 Language Study Abroad (LSA)

 The LSA program is offered in Berlin each spring and summer term.
 It provides intermediate language instruction (German 3, 5, 6) and a wide-ranging exposure to German life and culture.
 The prerequisite course is German 2 or its equivalent.
+Students who have already completed German 3 before participating can substitute German 10.00.

 The LSA curriculum consist of three courses, all taught exclusively in German: